JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Prepending the `async` keyword to any function means that the function will return a promise.

-Even if it’s not doing so explicitly, it will internally make it return a promise.
+Even if it's not doing so explicitly, it will internally make it return a promise.

 This is why this code is valid: